durban/choam/DEV_NOTES.md

 # Notes for development

-Unorganized notes which may be useful during development.
+Unorganized notes which might be useful during development.

+## Releasing

-## Release process (for tagged versions)
+### Release process for tagged versions

 These are the "regular" versions, e.g., `0.4.0` or `0.4.0-RC1`.